Frogs (film)

-Frogs is a 1972 American horror film directed by George McCowan.
+Frogs is a 1972 American natural horror film directed by George McCowan.
 The film falls into the "eco-horror" category, telling the story of a wildlife photographer who meets an upper-class U.S. Southern family who are victimized by several different animal species, including snakes, birds, leeches, lizards, and butterflies.
 The movie suggests nature may be justified in exacting revenge on this family because of its patriarch's abuse of the local ecology.
 The film was theatrically released on March 23, 1972.

 Plot

 Wildlife photographer Pickett Smith is taking photographs of the local flora and fauna as he canoes through a swamp surrounding the island mansion estate of the wealthy and influential Crockett family.
 Through the swamp are numerous indicators of pollution, which Smith believes are connected to pesticide use on the island plantation.
 After Clint Crockett accidentally tips over Smith's canoe while hot-rodding in his speedboat, he and his sister, Karen, escort Smith to a mansion where he meets the entire family.
 The family's grouchy, wheelchair-using patriarch, Jason, intends to spend the next day enjoying both the Fourth of July and his birthday celebrations uninterrupted.
 Smith tries to call out with the household phone, but it is now dead.
 Then, Jason sends Grover to eliminate the overpopulating frogs.
 Smith later discovers Grover's corpse covered in snake bites in a nearby swamp not far from Jason's house.
 Jason orders him not to mention it to anyone else.